Interstice.pool

 Click here to javaScript code

-In terms of presentation, I continue to use my consistent artistic language: I often describe my artistic domain as a pure white square canvas, its sides equal to a standard unit in any space, like 1m*1m.
-In my art practice, I describe it as a pixel, representing a realm of pure, clean potential that can be infinitely spliced and extended.
+The work is presented on a pure white square space, its sides equal to a standard unit in any space, like 1m*1m.
+In the artist Huichuan's practice, this is described as a pixel, representing a realm of pure, clean potential that can be infinitely spliced and extended.

 Technical Implementation